3DCdsc/Introduction_to_Programming/docs/Day_1/python_basics.md

 This idea can be helpful the first few times you use a variable, but it’s much better to think of variables as labels that you can assign to values.
 You can also say that a variable references a certain value.

-!!!note "Data type"
-          an attribute of data which tells the compiler or interpreter how the programmer intends to use the data
+**Data type**  is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

 A variable can be assigned to different types of values.

-What are the basic data types?

 Some basic data types in Python are: